 - Heat the grill to medium and and place the unshucked corn on the grill.
 Grill (with the lid closed) for about 6 minutes.
 Flip and grill for another 6 minutes.
 Remove the corn and allow it to cool enough to handle.

 - Shuck the corn and remove the silks.
 This should be super easy now.
 I like to pull the husks back and leave them on.
 It looks cool and creates a neat handle, but feel free to remove them completely.
-If you want a little char on the outside, return the corn to the grill over medium high heat for 3 to 4 minutes on each side.
-If you do leave the husks on, be sure to hang them outside of the grill because they will catch on fire.
+If you want a little char on the outside, return the corn to the grill over medium-high heat for 3 to 4 minutes on each side.
+If you do leave the husks on, be sure to hang them outside of the grill because they can burn.

 - Drizzle with melted butter and sprinkle with salt.
 Serve immediately.